 Consider special events.
 The zoo website will mention times when the animals are fed or when zookeepers are available for questions.

 These can add fun and educational value to trips.
 Other add-ons, such as feeding the giraffes, are affordable.
 Many zoos offer special tours and sleepovers, which can be very pricey.
-These could be great experience gifts for grandchildren.
+These could be great special-occasion gifts for grandchildren.

 Don't spend a lot on food and drinks.
 Know the zoo's policy about bringing in food.
 Packing a picnic lunch can save money.
 Use the water fountains when you get thirsty.